cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 - If you have Unlaunch already and would like to install hiyaCFW, follow the [Installing hiyaCFW](installing-hiyacfw) page, then return to the [Installing Unlaunch](installing-unlaunch) page to update Unlaunch
    - hiyaCFW Helper, the tool used for installing hiyaCFW, comes with the option to install TWiLight Menu++.
 There is no need for installing TWiLight Menu++ separately
    - Subsequently, since we use TWiLight Menu++ to launch the Unlaunch installer, that's why we update Unlaunch after we set up hiyaCFW

+### How can I remove parental controls?
+- The [mkey generator](https://mkey.salthax.org) can generate the code required to remove parental controls